eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/03-creating-the-resources.md

 http://blog-%session_namespace%.%ingress_domain%

 Visit the front end web application by clicking on this link.
+If it shows as not being available, keep refreshing the page until it is.
+This is necessary as it make take a few moments to reconfigure the ingress routing layer.

 There will not be any blog posts displayed as yet.
 We will get to setting up and populating the database later.